ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 {: #watson-query-policy-status-update-cli-options}

 --status (string)
-:   Set the status of WKC policy - can be 'enable' or 'disable'.
+:   Set the status of a Watson Knowledge Catalog policy.
+Can be 'enable' or 'disable'.
 Required.

 #### Examples
 {: #watson-query-policy-status-update-cli-examples}

-Turn on or off WKC policy enforcement status
+Turn on or off Watson Knowledge Catalog policy enforcement status.

 ```sh
 ibmcloud watson-query policy-status-update --enable